 An alternative to the standard model was the "Universal" - a term often used in Britain to denote a machine with horizontal and vertical capacity and fitted with a "swivel" table.
 On the Harrison the table was arranged to swing through 45 degrees either side of zero with a scale engraved in 1 degree increments to aid accurate setting.
 In all other respects the Universal machine was identical to the standard model with the sole exception of the table power-feed motor that was fastened to the left instead of the right-hand side.

-If you have one of these millers and convert it to single phase (though an inverter variable-speed drive would be much better option) it is possible to mount an ordinary "foot" motor on an angle plate and bolt that to the inside of the stand; however, because the whole assembly is so inaccessible, it is good idea to remove the capacitor from the motor (if one is fitted, it will almost certainly fail one day) and wire it into an external housing on the side of the machine where it can be replaced in a couple of minutes.
+If you have one of these millers and convert it to single-phase (though running the 3-phase motor through an inverter to give variable-speed drive would be much better option) it's possible to mount an ordinary "foot" motor on an angle plate and bolt that to the inside of the stand; however, because the whole assembly is so inaccessible, it's a good idea to remove the capacitor from the motor (if one is fitted, it will almost certainly fail one day) and wire it into an external housing on the side of the machine where it can be replaced in a couple of minutes.

 For details of the Harrison Vertical and Die-sinking models click here..